 I’m a huge fan of icons and illustrations, especially on infographics.
 These little visual helpers allow you to add context and information rather effectively.
 Plus, people are relatively familiar with icons, so there is no learning curve.

 Because of that, they can also be used on a persona guide to illustrate a complex concept or idea.
-Just take a look at this example, there are a plethora of useful icons.
-From the plug icons in the knowledge section to the entertainment icons in the interest section, icons help illustrate and organize the whole guide.
+Just take a look at this example where the icons are used to showcase the user’s interests and hobbies.

 5. Find a common metric to track across your different personas